YashdalfTheGray/ecs-cdk-exp/README.md

 - `npm run cdk deploy` - deploy this stack to your default AWS account/region
 - `npm run cdk diff` - compare deployed stack with current state
 - `npm run cdk synth` - emits the synthesized CloudFormation template
+- `npm run cdk bootstrap` - bootstrap either a new account and region or change the account and region

 ## References